narulakeshav/blossom/README.md

 ```

 # Design
 I wanted to keep the design simple, elegant, and flat.
 I tested out many color schemes but I stuck with the dark navy blue `#26313B` and pink `#FF4D89`.
 I liked how the app turned out to be.
-It's clutter free, which helps focus more.
+It's clutter free, which helps me, as a user, focus more.

 # One Problem
 One problem that I'm currently having is to get `setInterval()` to work when the tab in inactive on the browser.
 I am not sure how to do that, so if you'd like to help and contribute, feel free to make a new pull request :)